Notes on Theory of Distributed Systems: Upper bounds

-Formally, we think of the set of paths as a tree where $w$ is the parent of $wj$ for each path $w$ and each id $j$ not in $w$.
-To apply EIG in the Byzantine model, ill-formed messages received from $j$ are treated as missing messages, but otherwise the data-collecting part of EIG proceeds as in the crash failure model.
+Formally, we think of the set of paths as a tree where $w$ is the parent of $wj$ for each path $w$ and each ID $j$ not in $w$.
+To apply EIG in the Byzantine model, ill-formed or missing messages from $j$ are replaced by default values, but otherwise the data-collecting part of EIG proceeds as in the crash failure model.
 However, we compute the decision value from the last-round values recursively as follows.
-First replace any missing pair involving a path $w$ with $\card*{w} = f+1$ with $(w, 0)$.
-Then for each path $w$, define $\EIGval'(w, i)$ to be the majority value among $\EIGval'(wj, i)$ for all $j$, or $\EIGval(w, i)$ if $\card*{w} = f+1$.
-Finally, have process $i$ decide $\EIGval'(\Tuple{}, i)$, which it can compute locally from its own stored values $\EIGval(w, i)$.
+First, set $\EIGval^*(w,i)$ for any path $w$ with $\card*{w} = f+1$ to $\EIGval(w,i)$.
+Then for each path $w$ with $\card{w} < f+1$, define $\EIGval^*(w, i)$ to be the majority value among $\EIGval^*(wj, i)$ for all $j$.
+Finally, have process $i$ decide $\EIGval^*(\Tuple{}, i)$.
+Note that this entire reconstruction process can be computed locally by each process, although we haven't yet shown that $i$'s decision value $\EIGval^*(\Tuple{}, i)$ will necessarily be the same as $j$'s decision value $\EIGval^*(\Tuple{},j)$.

-Each $\EIGval'$ is a reconstruction of older values from later ones.
-As we move up the tree from $wj$ to $w$ we are moving backwards in time, until in the end we get the decision value $\EIGval'(\langle\rangle, i)$ as a majority of reconstructed inputs $\EIGval'(j, i)$.
-One way to think about this is that I don't trust $j$ to give me the right value for $wj$—even when $w = \langle\rangle$ and $j$ is claiming to report its own input—so instead I take a majority of values of $wj$ that $j$ allegedly reported to other people.
-But since I don't trust those other people either, I use the same process recursively to construct those reports.
+The majority rule for $w = \Tuple{}$ makes the decision value $\EIGval^*(\Tuple{}, i)$ a majority of reconstructed inputs $\EIGval^*(j, i)$.
+One way to think about this is that I never trust $j$ to give me the correct value for $wj$—even when $w = \Tuple{}$ and $j$ is claiming to report its own input—so instead I take a majority of values of $wj$ that $j$ allegedly reported to other people.
+But since I don't trust those other people either, I use the same process recursively to construct those reports, and hope that all the lies are eventually overcome by the truth.